mukku1/IndustryReady_28032023/README.md

-## This the GIT Tutorials by Mukesh.
+## This is the amazing GIT Tutorials by Mukesh.